 Introduction to the CHC Thesis

-The CHC thesis project is an opportunity for students to combine the knowledge and skills they have gained in their major with the critical reasoning and communication skills they have developed through their core education in the CHC.
-Since CHC students are enrolled in every major on campus, the CHC’s thesis requirements accommodate different disciplinary norms and expectations, as well as diverse career readiness goals.
+The CHC thesis project is an opportunity for students to combine the knowledge and skills they have gained in their major or minor with the critical reasoning and communication skills they have developed through their core education in the CHC.
+Since CHC students are enrolled in every major and minor on campus, the CHC’s thesis requirements accommodate different disciplinary norms and expectations, as well as diverse career readiness goals.
 Theses can encompass creative and professional projects as well as scholarly research.
 The length and format of a student’s thesis will depend on their project, although we encourage primary thesis advisors to be mindful of the fact that their advisees are completing honors theses and not master’s projects.
 The CHC relies on the expertise of the primary thesis advisor, who can help ensure that a student’s thesis project is an appropriate senior capstone for their field of study.
 Please see this comprehensive overview of the CHC thesis process.

 Each CHC thesis project is supervised by a two-person committee, consisting of: